 Tom Ford's Private Blend line is full of tobacco fragrances, and people routinely confuse them at the counter.
 Tobacco Vanille is the sweet pipe-tobacco-and-tonka one — dessert-adjacent, the most-cloned bottle in the line, and the entry point for most people new to TF tobaccos.
 Tobacco Oud is the other animal entirely: smokier, drier, darker, with oud and leather doing the structural work that vanilla does in Tobacco Vanille.
 If you searched "Tom Ford tobacco dupes" and landed here looking for the sweet one, our Tobacco Vanille dupes article is the one you want.

 Tobacco Oud launched in 2013 as part of the Private Blend Oud sub-collection — alongside Oud Wood, Oud Fleur, and Tobacco Mandarin.
-The accord is built around incense-grade oud, dry shisha-style tobacco, smoked leather, sandalwood, and a quiet thread of spice.
+The accord opens on whiskey, moves through cinnamon and coriander, and settles on a resinous base of agarwood, dry shisha-style tobacco, smoked leather, sandalwood, and incense.
 It is not a crowd-pleaser, and the original retails around $310 for 50ml.
-The combination of niche profile and high price means the dupe market for Tobacco Oud is thin compared to Tobacco Vanille — but it does exist, and it's almost entirely Lattafa.
+The combination of niche profile and high price means the dupe market for Tobacco Oud is genuinely thin — there's no Mancera Red Tobacco-style killer clone that lands at 9/10.
+But two affordable bottles get credibly close.

 Lattafa Raghba Wood — $25–$40 · Accuracy 7 · Longevity 7

-Raghba Wood is the more frequently named alternative.
-The Reddit consensus is direct: *"Lattafa Ragbha Wood is a clone of TF Tobacco Oud."* In practice, Raghba Wood leans into the smoky-woody half of the accord — incense, oud, sandalwood — and slightly under-delivers on the leather note that gives Tobacco Oud its tactile quality.
+Raghba Wood is the budget pick, and the one Reddit cites most often as a Tobacco Oud clone: *"Lattafa Ragbha Wood is a clone of TF Tobacco Oud."* In practice it leans into the smoky-woody half of the accord — incense, oud, sandalwood — and slightly under-delivers on the leather note that gives the original its tactile quality.
 It's a credible match for the opening and mid, less so for the dry-down.
 Longevity is solid but not Tom Ford-grade; expect 6–8 hours on skin versus 8–10 from the original.

 What you give up

-At the $25–$40 tier, you give up the oud quality.
-Tobacco Oud uses real oud-aroma compounds that read as resinous and animalic; Lattafa's stand-ins lean on synthetic oud accords that come across as cleaner and slightly thinner.
-The difference is most noticeable in the first thirty minutes — the original opens with a density that neither dupe quite replicates — and again in the deep dry-down past hour six, where the original holds onto a leathery skin scent that the dupes lose.
+At this tier, you give up oud quality.
+Tobacco Oud uses oud-aroma compounds that read as resinous and animalic; the clones lean on synthetic oud accords that come across as cleaner and slightly thinner.
+The difference is most noticeable in the first thirty minutes — the original opens with a density neither clone fully replicates — and again in the deep dry-down past hour six, where the original holds onto a leathery skin scent that the dupes lose.
+Arabian Hustler closes most of this gap; Raghba Wood less so.

-You also give up the smoke.
-Tobacco Oud's incense-and-shisha smokiness is part of what makes it polarizing; Raghba Wood softens it, and Tobacco Touch trades it for sweetness.
-If smoke is the reason you're chasing Tobacco Oud, neither dupe will fully scratch the itch.
+You also give up some of the smoke.
+Tobacco Oud's incense-and-shisha smokiness is part of what makes it polarizing; Raghba Wood softens it.
+Arabian Hustler keeps more of it, which is the main reason it scores higher.
+If smoke is the reason you're chasing Tobacco Oud, start with the Alexandria.

 What you don't give up much of: the overall *direction* of the fragrance.
-Both Lattafas are recognizably in the dark-tobacco-oud lane, and either one will get you a credible cold-weather wear at one-tenth the cost.
+Both are recognizably in the dark-tobacco-oud lane, and either will get you a credible cold-weather wear at a fraction of the cost.

 How Tobacco Oud has aged